KevinTheGuo/ECE470-Project/Assignment_4.2/README.md

 4. There is an excellent video that you can use to achieve this that explains it much better than any README file could.
 [Link to video.](https://www.youtube.com/watch?v=SQont-mTnfM)
 5. With that, here are some things to look out for when following the instructions in the video
     a.
 Make sure you have the right version of V-REP installed.
 We used educational version.
 If you have the player version installed then you will not be successful.
     b.
 Make sure you have the right version of Python installed.
 We use Python 3 and there may be potential incompatibilities using Python 2

-## 2. Calculating
-The schematics for the KUKA robot are available [in this PDF](https://www.kuka.com/-/media/kuka-downloads/imported/48ec812b1b2947898ac2598aff70abc0/spez_kr_15_sl_en.pdf).
-The joint locations and orientations are located on page 10, and relevant robot dimensions are located on page 13.
-If you want, the maximum and minimum angle restrictions are available on page 12.

-From these diagrams and measurements, you can sketch a similar schematic to that shown in "ForwardKinematics.pdf", drawn in the style of ECE470 homework assignments.

-To derive forward kinematics, write a quick Python program in Jupyter Notebook, with your expert knowledge of forward kinematics.
-With this program, you can derive a spatial screw of the robot, which you can then matrix multiply by an array of thetas representing each joint angle, to derive a predicted end position frame for the robot's end effector.

-Now that you have calculated out the forward kinematics, use the derived screw in the Python code connected to the V-REP simulator to draw a predicted end effector frame when given a certain set of theta joint angles

-## 3. Moving the robot and displaying the predicted end frame in simulation
+## 2. Moving the robot and displaying the predicted end frame in simulation
 Our code consists of three main components.
 First, the VREP API is used to connect to the simulation session through Python.
 This is done by starting a simulation server, then requesting a clientID for the session.

 Next, we enumerate the KUKA's joints by requesting handlers for each joint.
 All joints are initialized to zero.